Little Sisters of the Poor Appeal to the Supreme Court Forced to choose faith or massive fines, nuns seek relief

 WASHINGTON, D.C. – Today, for the second time in two years, the Little Sisters of the Poor must ask the Supreme Court to protect them from the government.
 The order of Catholic nuns and other non-profits have been forced to ask the Court for relief due to the government’s refusal to exempt them from a regulation that makes them choose between their faith—which prohibits them from providing contraceptives—and continuing to pursue their religious mission of serving the elderly poor (see video).

 “The government has lost every single time they have made these arguments before the Supreme Court—including last year’s landmark Hobby Lobby case.
-One would think they would get the message and stop pressuring the Sisters,” said Mark Rienzi, Senior Counsel of the Becket Fund for Religious Liberty and lead attorney for the Little Sisters of the Poor.
+One would think they would get the message and stop pressuring the Sisters,” said Mark Rienzi, Senior Counsel at Becket.
 “The government is willing to exempt big companies like Exxon, Chevron, and Pepsi Bottling, but it won’t leave the Little Sisters alone.”

 “The Sisters consider it immoral to help the government distribute these drugs.
 But instead of simply exempting them, the government insists that it can take over their ministry’s employee healthcare to distribute these drugs to their employees, while dismissing the Sisters’ moral objections as irrelevant,” said Rienzi.
 “In America, judges and government bureaucrats have no authority to tell the Little Sisters what is moral or immoral.
 And the government can distribute its drugs without nuns—it has its own healthcare exchanges that can provide whatever it wants.”